 12. Wait for at least 2–5 minutes

-13. Reverse your steps to replace the wire harness, foam cover, seats, 12V battery terminal, and plastic cover in the frunk
+13. Reverse your steps to replace the wire harness, foam cover, seats, low-voltage battery terminal, and plastic cover in the frunk

 Tesla Still Not Rebooting?
 Try These Additional Steps